davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

 length.
 The game starts by revealing to the player only the first button in the pattern, and it's the player's job to repeat that pattern.
-Pressing the wrong button at any point ends the game and the player loses.
+Pressing the wrong button at any point ends the game, and the player loses.
 Successfully mimicking the
 pattern moves the player to the next "round," in which the current pattern increases by a step.
-When a player successfully executes the last round without ever making a mistake in preveious rounds, they win!
+When a player successfully executes the last round without ever making a mistake in previous rounds, they win!

   <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1Yqj76Q4jJ4" title="YouTube video player" frameborder="0"
   allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>